Facebook Newsfeed Limit Hoax: How It Works

 How To Report the Facebook Scams

-Let your family and friends about this article by sharing it on social media using the buttons provided.
-You can also officially report the scammers to Facebook and the Federal Trade Commission using the links below:
+Let your family and friends about the Facebook Newsfeed Hoax by sharing this article on social media using the buttons provided.
+You can also officially report the Facebook scammers to the platforms’ admin and the Federal Trade Commission using the links below:

 How To Prevent Identity Theft and More